chriscowley/presentation-openstack/french.md

 Aussi utiliser en direct

+Pas seulement un format du stockage, mais un "dialect" du stockage

 Note:
 - Object storage allows much greater resilience/scalablity than RAID/replication
 - not really geared to performance
+- Swift is not just the storage side, but also a API dialect.
+  - Ceph and Gluster both talk Swift (and Cinder too)

 ----